 2. In the meantime, coat the bottom of a nonstick pan with cooking spray.
 Heat 1 teaspoon oil over medium-high heat.
 Add garlic, ginger, red pepper flakes, and chicken to pan; sauté 5 minutes or until chicken is done.
 Remove chicken mixture from pan; set aside.

 3. Coat pan again with cooking spray and heat remaining 1 teaspoon of olive oil.
 Add onions, carrots, celery and red bell pepper to pan.
 Sauté 3-4 minutes until crisp-tender.
 Drain pineapple, reserving ¾ cup juice.
 Add 1½ cups pineapple chunks to pan; cook 30 seconds (Reserve remaining pineapple for another use).
-Combine the reserved ¾ cup pineapple juice, soy sauce, vinegar, flour, sugar and Stevia in a bowl, stirring with a whisk until smooth.
+Combine the reserved ¾ cup pineapple juice, soy sauce, vinegar, flour, sugar and sugar substitute in a bowl, stirring with a whisk until smooth.

 4. Return chicken mixture to pan.
 Stir in juice mixture; bring to boil.
 Cook 1-2 minute until sauce thickens a bit.